MainShayne233/feature_flag/README.md

 There's nothing wrong with this approach, and really no need to reach for anything else.

-The same code can be rewritten as such using `FeatureFlag`
+However, the same code can be rewritten as such using `FeatureFlag`

 ```elixir
 def MyApp do